On the Isoperimetric Riemannian Penrose Inequality: Isoperimetric Riemannian Penrose Inequality

-The Hawking mass \cref{eq:hawking-mass} is well-defined at almost every level of the weak IMCF, as proved in \cite[Section 1, pp. 369-371]{huisken_inverse_2001}.
-A fundamental property of the Hawking mass consists on its monotonicity along the weak IMCF \cite[Geroch Monotonicity Formula 5.8]{huisken_inverse_2001}.
-We report the statement of this theorem for ease of future reference. \begin{theorem}[Geroch Monotonicity Formula] Let $(M,g)$ be a complete, noncompact Riemannian $3$-manifold with nonnegative scalar curvature and with smooth and compact (possibly empty) boundary.
-Assume that $H_2(M, \partial M; \Z)=\set{0}$.
-Let $\Omega \subseteq M$ be with connected $\CS^1$--boundary homologous to $\partial M$ such that $\h \in L^2(\partial \Omega)$ and $w_1 \in \Lip_{\loc}(M \smallsetminus \Int \Omega)$ a solution to the problem \cref{eq:IMCF}.
-Then, the function $t\mapsto \ma_{H}(\partial \Omega_t)$ is a monotone nondecreasing $\BV_{\loc}(0,+\infty)$ and
+The Hawking mass \cref{eq:hawking-mass} is well-defined at almost every level of the weak IMCF, as proved in \cite[Section 1, pp. 369-371]{huisken_inversemeancurvatureflow_2001}.
+A fundamental property of the Hawking mass consists on its monotonicity along the weak IMCF \cite[Geroch Monotonicity Formula 5.8]{huisken_inversemeancurvatureflow_2001}.
+We report the statement of this theorem for ease of future reference.
+In the following, as well as in the rest of the paper, we denote with $\h$ and $\mathring{\h}$ the weak second fundamental form and its traceless part. \begin{theorem}[Monotonicity of the Hawking mass] Let $(M,g)$ be a complete, noncompact Riemannian $3$-manifold with nonnegative scalar curvature and possibly with a smooth and closed boundary.
+Assume that $H_2(M,\partial M; \Z)=\set{0}$.
+Let $\Omega \subseteq M$ be with connected $\CS^1$-boundary homologous to $\partial M$ such that $\h \in L^2(\partial \Omega)$.
+Let $w_1 \in \Lip_{\loc}(M \smallsetminus \Int \Omega)$ be a solution to the problem \cref{eq:IMCF}.
+Then, the function $t\mapsto \ma_{H}(\partial \Omega_t)$ is a monotone nondecreasing $\BV_{\loc}(0,+\infty)$ function and